Brand Names: Fanapt

 What are the possible side effects of iloperidone (Fanapt)?

 High doses or long-term use of iloperidone can cause a serious movement disorder that may not be reversible.
-Symptoms of this disorder include uncontrollable muscle movements of your lips, tongue, eyes, face, arms, or legs.
-The longer you take iloperidone, the more likely you are to develop a serious movement disorder.
-The risk of this side effect is higher in women and older adults.
+The longer you use iloperidone, the more likely you are to develop this disorder, especially if you are an older adult.

 Call your doctor at once if you have: